Cerlancism/chatgpt-subtitle-translator/README.md

 | 500   | 25,400          | 79,297      | 9,025                       |
 | 1000  | 52,988          | 184,596     | 20,593                      |

-*Test data can be found in [test/data](./test/data) directory.
-Token count also roughly included chat structure and prime token overheads*
+*Test data can be found in the [test/data](./test/data) directory.
+Token count also roughly includes message payload structure and prompt token overheads.*

 ![comparison analysis chart](./docs/comparison_analysis_chart.png)
-**SRT Text Format**: Full SRT text format including timestamps for input/output
+**SRT Text Format**: Full SRT text format, including timestamps for input/output.
-**No Batching**: SRT formating and timestamps stripping, but one line per prompt with system instruction overhead, including up to `10` historical data for context per prompt
+**No Batching**: SRT formatting and timestamp stripping, but one line per prompt with system instruction overhead, including up to `10` historical entries for context per prompt.
-**ChatGPT Subtitle Translator**: SRT formating and timestamps stripping, line batching of `100`, including up to `10` historical data for context per batch
+**ChatGPT Subtitle Translator**: SRT formatting and timestamp stripping, with line batching of `100`, including up to `10` historical entries for context per batch.

 *This analysis assumes perfect input/output quantity matching.
 In reality, this depends on model and subtitle quality.
 Typically, buffer an additional 20%~30% token usage for retries, refer to the `--batch-sizes` CLI option.*